 The term Staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
-This also includes parents and Governors.

 Child refers to all young people who have not yet reached their 18 birthday.
-On the whole, this will apply to pupils of our school; however the policy will extend to visiting children and students from other establishments.
+On the whole, this will apply to pupils of our school; however, the policy will extend to visiting children and students from other establishments.

-Parent refers to birth parents and other adults in a parenting role for example adoptive parents, guardians, step parents and foster carers.
+Parent refers to birth parents and other adults in a parenting role for example adoptive parents, guardians, stepparents and foster carers.